TREEcg/connectors/packages/connector-kafka/README.md

 For more information see [KafkaJs](https://kafka.js.org/).

-### Kafka Config
+### Broker Config

-- `brokers`: list of strings denoting the brokers or bootstrap servers.
+- `hosts`: list of strings denoting the brokers or bootstrap servers.
 - `clientId`: id used to connect to kafka

 Other optional kafka parameters